philwareham/hive-framework/README.md

 ## Textpattern templates

 Optional [Textpattern CMS](https://textpattern.com) theme 'forms' and 'pages' templates are included, for reference.
-They can be found in the `public/templates` directory, and follow the structure expected by the [rah_flat](https://github.com/gocom/rah_flat) Textpattern plugin.
+They can be found in the `public/templates` directory, and follow the structure expected by Textpattern themes.

 ## License